godot-escoria/escoria-docs/api/ESCDialogManager.md

 func has_type(type: String) -> bool
 ```

-Check wether a specific type is supported by the
+Check whether a specific type is supported by the
 dialog plugin

 #### Parameters